GianmarcoDisario/gianmarcodisario/docs/_posts/2024-02-12-ignoring-cod.md

 \text{dist}(f,V_J) = \inf_{P\in V_J} ||f-P||. ~~~(1)
 $$

 This definition is used to set up a metric by which we can measure how well a certain size of network is able to approximate a function.
 It is now provable that in the case it is desired that $\text{dist}(f,V_J) < \epsilon$ for any arbitrary $\epsilon$, the complexity of the network becomes in the order of $\mathcal{O}(\epsilon^{-\frac{1}{d}})$.
 Which means, if an accuracy is desired of within 10% of the original function, a network of size $10^d$ is needed to guarantee it [<a href='https://arxiv.org/abs/1611.00740'>2</a>], where $d$ was the dimensionality of the input.
 It should be noted that there are only $10^{86}$ atoms in the universe.
-It seems quite hard to find a feasible shallow network that can learn the 150.528 input to a single class output mapping of ImageNet.
+Taking it back to the ImageNet case with 150.528 inputs, it does seem quite hard to find a feasible shallow network that can learn the 150.528 input to a single class output mapping of ImageNet.
+That's why we need more layers in the network.

 ## Extension to deep neural networks
 It is familiar to everyone that most networks do have more layers than one, and that they provide in general better approximations of the function to be learned.
 What is not trivial however, is that the Universal Approximation Theorem also holds for deeper networks.
 From [<a href='https://arxiv.org/abs/1611.00740'>2</a>] it is also shown that the Universal Approximation Theorem can be extended to deeper networks, under two conditions.